ZoneCog/Opencog_ubuntu1804LTS_setup/README.md

 # How to build OpenCog with all dependencies #

 Building OpenCog is a moving target.
-As of 4th of May 2018, these instructions work on Ubuntu 18.04 LTS.
+As of 8th of May 2018, these instructions work on Ubuntu 18.04 LTS.

-NOTE: I encountered an error with Link-Grammar when building OpenCog.
-Apparently version 5.5 will fix this issue.
-So this guide does not work in its current state.

-NOTE2: Also MOSES CythonTest fails.

 ## Setup Vagrant (VirtualBox) with Ubuntu 18.04 LTS